openshift/installer/docs/dev/libvirt/README.md

 NOTE: When the firewall rules are no longer needed, `sudo firewall-cmd --reload` will remove the changes made as they were not permanently added.
-For persistence, add `--permanent` to the `firewall-cmd` commands and run them a second time.
+For persistence, add `--permanent` argument to the `firewall-cmd` commands and run them a second time.

 ### Configure default libvirt storage pool